-Board membership: At the point at which a board vacancy arises, the nomination committee will ensure that the male and female candidates with the best skills and experience as required for the vacant position will be assessed for the role.
+Board membership: At the point at which a board vacancy arises, the Remuneration and Nomination Committee will ensure that the male and female candidates with the best skills and experience as required for the vacant position will be assessed for the role.
 Brickworks is committed to having the best director in the role, having regard to the skills and experience required.

 Female director representation is 29%.
 Brickworks' goal is to have not less than 30% of its directors of each gender by 2025.
+With the retirement of Michael Millner at the 2023 AGM, the female director representation will increase to 33%.

 Executive Group: At the point at which a position on the Executive Group becomes available, the best internal candidates (male and female) will be assessed, along with (where applicable) the best male and female external candidates for the role (noting that Brickworks has a policy of promoting from within where possible).
 Brickworks' goal is to have increased female senior executive representation to 35% by the year 2025 with senior executive being defined as the CEO, Key Management Personnel and Other Executives/General Managers.
-There continues to be a great focus on this goal with female executive management representation of 26.5% (a decrease from 27.3% in 2020 and 28.13% in 2021).
+There continues to be a great focus on this goal with female executive management representation of 31.4% (an increase from 28.13% in 2021 and 26.5% in 2022).

-Whole of organisation: Overall, women currently comprise 24.8% (2021: 22.8%) of Brickworks' total workforce.
+Whole of organisation: Overall, women currently comprise 24.7% (2022: 24.8%) of Brickworks' total workforce.
 Brickworks' is on target to achieve its goal to increase this representation to 25% by the year 2025.
 Brickworks has historically found it difficult to attract and retain female employees, as majority of employees are directly or indirectly engaged in traditionally male dominated manufacturing roles.
 However, there has been significant improvement in increasing the female pool of candidates for vacant management and senior executive positions.